-Craigellachie is a small town in the centre of Moray Speyside that sits on confluence of the River Spey and River Fiddich.
-Despite its size, the town is well worth visiting and is especially important as a a prat of the Whisky Trail.
+Craigellachie is a small village in the centre of Moray Speyside that sits on confluence of the River Spey and River Fiddich.
+Despite its size, the village is well worth visiting and is especially important as part of the Whisky Trail.

-There is two single malt whisky distilleries here and it is also the home of the Speyside Cooperage.
-The town is an essential stop for whisky connoisseurs.
+There is two single malt whisky distilleries here and it is also home of the Speyside Cooperage.
+The village is an essential stop for whisky connoisseurs.

-As well as whisky the town, offers a number of different experiences and a great history – Craigellachie Bridge is particularly steeped in history.
+As well as whisky, the village offers a number of different experiences and a great history – Craigellachie Bridge is particularly steeped in history.

 Accommodation in Craigellachie

 There are many delightful places to stay in and around Craigellachie.
 The 4-Star Craigellachie Hotel has an idyllic setting that has been enjoyed by the visitors since 1893.
 The Copper Dog pub nestles in basement of the hotel.
 It offers incredible, locally-sourced food, great cocktails and has a chilled vibe.